Medical Assisting

 Semester Hours 1

-This course includes a general review of administrative and clinical functions performed in a medical office, specific to medical assistants.
-It will assist the student or graduate in preparing for the national credentialing examination, the Certified Clinical Medical Assistant (CCMA).
+This course provides a comprehensive review of administrative and clinical functions commonly performed by medical assistants in a medical office setting.
+It will assist students and graduates in preparing for the Certified Clinical Medical Assistant (CCMA) national credentialing examination.

 MAT 229: Medical Assisting Practicum